 What is Hailey-Hailey disease?

-Hailey-Hailey disease is also known as familial benign chronic pemphigus, as originally described by the Hailey brothers.
-It is a rare inherited skin condition in which red scaly areas that can be itchy and sore, can lead to superficial blisters and eroded (broken) areas of the skin folds of the groin, armpits, neck and under the breasts.
+Hailey-Hailey disease is also known as familial benign chronic pemphigus.
+It was originally described by the Hailey brothers.
+It is a rare inherited skin condition in which there are red scaly areas that can be itchy and sore, that can lead to superficial blisters and eroded (broken) areas of the skin.
+This usually affects the folds of the groin, armpits, neck and under the breasts.
 The condition flares intermittently and tends to come and go.
 Many patients are able to lead full and normal lives, with their condition being a nuisance rather than a serious problem.
-Some patients are more severely affected and experience more persistent painful raw areas of the skin with development of superficial blisters.
+Some people are more severely affected and experience more persistent painful raw areas of the skin with development of superficial blisters.

 Keep up to date with the latest research about hailey-hailey disease and all things skin related with our newsletter.

 What causes Hailey-Hailey disease?

 The disease is caused by a change in the DNA of a gene on chromosome 3.
 Normally this gene helps the cells in the outer layer of the skin (the epidermis) to stick together.
 In Hailey-Hailey disease this adhesion of cells is weakened, resulting in separation of the cells in the surface layer of the skin.
 This happens especially in areas where the skin is rubbed such as the groin and under the arms.
 The altered gene runs in families and affects both men and women equally.
 Hailey-Hailey disease is not contagious and is not a result of allergies.
 There is a tendency for Hailey-Hailey disease to get worse with sweating and friction, as well as in hot weather.